This page covers the most important care information and bits of advice that every new chinchilla owner wants to know.

 Once you have chosen a chinchilla as a pet, you have to know that its teeth never stop growing.
-The everyday care includes providing wood toys, sticks and pumice stones.
+Everyday care includes providing wood toys, sticks and pumice stones.
 Chewing things not only entertain chinchillas but also maintain their teeth healthy.
 All 20 teeth of your chinchilla should be straight.
-To prevent teeth overgrowing and curving backwards, supply your pet with chewing toys and treats.
+To prevent teeth overgrowing and curving backward, supply your pet with chew toys and treats.

 Chinchilla Care Tips

 If you are a new chinchilla owner you probably do not know how to take care of your new pet.

 How to Teach a Chinchilla to Use a Toilet?